-Many women with excessive menstrual bleeding mistakenly assume that their heavy periods are normal and do not seek care.⁴ In some women, excessive bleeding can be severe enough to cause iron-deficiency anemia; leading to fatigue, weakness, headaches, dizziness, and other more severe complications.
-Other women experience day-to-day discomfort, social isolation, and loss of productivity as a consequence of managing heavy periods.¹⁻²
+Many women with excessive menstrual bleeding mistakenly assume that their heavy periods are normal and do not seek care.⁴ In some women, excessive bleeding can be severe enough to cause iron-deficiency anemia.
+Fibroids and anemia can lead to fatigue, weakness, headaches, dizziness, and other more severe complications.
+Other women experience day-to-day discomfort, social isolation, and loss of productivity due to managing heavy periods.¹⁻²

 Connection Between Fibroids and Heavy Bleeding

-Heavy bleeding in women with uterine fibroids has been attributed to fibroids in the intramural space (in the wall of the uterus) and submucosal space (just underneath the uterine lining).⁵ While the exact cause and effect relationships have not been established, a few theories have been proposed to explain why bleeding increases in women with uterine fibroids: ¹
+Heavy bleeding in women with uterine fibroids have been attributed to fibroids in the intramural space (in the wall of the uterus) and submucosal space (just underneath the uterine lining).⁵ While the exact cause and effect relationships have not been established, a few theories have been proposed to explain why bleeding increases in women with uterine fibroids: ¹

 Fibroids in these locations can increase the surface area of the uterine lining, meaning that more menstruate is expelled during your period.

-The formation of fibroids increases vascularity of the uterine lining to feed the fibroids, increasing the availability of blood.
+The formation of fibroids increases the vascularity of the uterine lining to feed the fibroids, increasing the availability of blood.

 Fibroids interfere with normal uterine contractility.

-Fibroids just underneath the uterine lining render the lining more susceptible to ulceration, which could also contribute to bleeding between periods if you have fibroids.
+Fibroids just underneath the uterine lining render the lining more susceptible to ulceration, which could also contribute to bleeding from fibroids between periods.

-Fibroids may compress the venous plexus within the myometrium, causing congestion of the myometrium and endometrium, leading to heavy bleeding.
+Fibroids may compress the venous plexus within the myometrium, causing congestion of the myometrium and endometrium, and leading to heavy bleeding.

-If your periods are abnormally heavy, last longer than a week, or you’re experiencing bleeding between periods, you may be living with uterine fibroids.
+If your periods are bleeding abnormally heavy, last longer than a week, or you’re experiencing bleeding between periods, you may be living with uterine fibroids.
 You can review other symptoms of uterine fibroids here.